presteege/tampoon.net/README.txt

 ------- [ http://tampoon.net ] -------

-- hosted on AWS EC2
+- hosted on AWS s3 (using travis-ci to deploy)
 - domain name at gandi.net